UWTacomaLibrary/foundinghistories-dev/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the UW Tacoma: Founding Stories oral history project" %}
+{% include feature/nav-menu.html sections="About the UW Tacoma: Founding Stories oral history project;Acknowledgement;Support Founding Stories" %}

 ## About the UW Tacoma: Founding Stories oral history project

-{{ site.description }}

 The UW Tacoma Library began in late 2017 to collect oral history interviews with founding faculty, staff, and community leaders to document the founding history of University of Washington Tacoma.
-Now driven by a yearlong project (2019–2020), UW Tacoma Oral History: Founding Stories is a growing collection that captures the first-hand accounts and perspectives of individuals who played significant roles in the shaping of the campus community and identity.
+Driven by a ten-month-long project in 2019–2020, <i>UW Tacoma Oral History: Founding Stories</i> became a growing collection that captures the first-hand accounts and perspectives of individuals who played significant roles in the shaping of the campus community and identity.
 These individuals might belong to groups such as founding faculty members, the first graduating class, past active members of student organizations, former staff members, community leaders, and political figures.

 {% include feature/item-image.html image="/assets/img/flic.kr_p_qhv873.jpg" width="50" caption="First graduating class of UW Tacoma with Steve Smith (Student Services), 1991.
 Left to right: Steve Smith, Michael Boyte, Patti Saunders, Manuel Sunday, Kelly Creso, Shelle Barnes Brihn.
 Courtesy of UW Tacoma." link="https://flic.kr/p/qhv873" %}